Reckless Driving Lawyer in Fort Lauderdale

 There are a number of defenses that can be used in reckless driving cases.
 Some of the most common include:

-- The evidence against you is weak – If the prosecution does not have enough evidence to prove that you were actually driving recklessly, they will not be able to obtain a conviction.
+- The evidence against you is weak – If the prosecution does not have enough evidence to prove that you were driving recklessly, they will not be able to obtain a conviction.
 Our law firm can thoroughly investigate your case and look for any evidence that may be used in your defense.

 What are the Criminal Penalties for Reckless Driving?